CSE-110-Group-29/Electric-Pomato/specs/adrs/020421-tasklist-class-backend.md

 6. How should the work be split up?
 7. How do we deal with the user refreshing the page?
 8. Is it much easier to work with the task list if it’s converted to a Session object?
+9. How should we handle the interactivity of the task list?
+10. Should we rebuild or re-render the task list every time it's updated?
+11. Consider one or more TaskList objects.

 ## Decision Outcomes